PedroTroller/PhpCSFixer-Custom-Fixers/README.md

  - `automatic-argument-merge` (*optional*): If both conditions are met (the line is not too long and there are not too many arguments), then the arguments are put back inline
     - default: `true`

+ - `inline-attributes` (*optional*): In the case of a split, the declaration of the attributes of the arguments of the method will be on the same line as the arguments themselves
+    - default: `false`

 ### Configuration examples

 ```php